emckean/loopback-wordnet/notes.md

 -- words->>dicts has many rel -- changed key to lemma on 11/28
 -- for synonyms words-->dicts-->senses, need to figure out the key, b/c no lemma in senses, maybe wordsxsenses?
 -- dict has synsetid, wordsxsensesxsynsets has synsetid, can do hasmany? change id of dict to synsetid,
---- THIS WORKS: search is GET /Words/{lemma}/dicts, with filter {"include": {          "relation": "wordsxsensesxsynsets"   }}
+--- THIS WORKS: search is GET /Words/{lemma}/dicts, with filter {"include": {          "relation": "synonyms"   }}
--- next steps: filter out synonyms with same lemma
+-- to set primary key in model it must be "id": true, not "id": one -- next steps: filter out synonyms with same lemma

 -- casedwords, morphology (word(lemma)==>morph(lemma)) [523 abet] word has many morphology?